leethomason/tinyxml2/readme.md

 TinyXML-2 grew from that effort.
 Lee Thomason is the original author of TinyXML-2 (and TinyXML-1) but hopefully TinyXML-2 will be improved by many contributors.

+Thanks to John Mackay for the TinyXML-2 logo.